Boil Water Advisories (BWA)

 - Young children, immunocompromised, as well as individuals with skin lesions or open wounds should take sponge baths with boiled water.

-This includes but is not limited to ready to eat foods such as fruits and vegetables, concentrated fruit drinks, and infant formula.
-However, when preparing food which requires boiling, you may do so as long as water is brought to a hard boil for at least one minute.
-Discard all food and beverages previously made with water, such as ice cubes, baby formula, and juices.
+This includes but is not limited to ready to eat foods such as fruits and vegetables, concentrated fruit drinks, and breast milk substitutes (formula).
+However, when preparing food which requires boiling, you may do so as long as water is brought to a hard boil for at least one (1) minute.
+Discard all food and beverages previously made with water, such as ice cubes, breast milk substitutes (formula), and juices.
 Disinfect all containers with a household bleach solution described below and remake with boiled water.

-Mechanical dishwashers may be used as long as a chlorinated detergent is used (please read product label) in the cycle, or there is a sanitizing cycle (check owner’s manual).
+Mechanical dishwashers may be used as long as a chlorinated detergent is used (read product label) in the cycle, or there is a sanitizing cycle (check owner’s manual).

 Use boiled or bottled water.